Structure-preserving functions between two rings

 - Therefore, the class of all rings together with ring homomorphisms forms a category, the category of rings.

-- The zero map R → S sending every element of R to 0 is a ring homomorphism only if S is the zero ring (the ring whose only element is zero).
+- The zero map R → S that sends every element of R to 0 is a ring homomorphism only if S is the zero ring (the ring whose only element is zero).

 - For every ring R, there is a unique ring homomorphism Z → R. This says that the ring of integers is an initial object in the category of rings.